My Story with Onavo (a Facebook's Acquisition)

 I downloaded their apps and started to intercept the links that I found.

-One of the links raised an eye-brow.
+One of the links raised an eyebrow.
 I said to myself that this looks vulnerable.

 The link looks something like this: